Are you having difficulty sending a video from an Android phone?

 If you don’t want someone to edit the file, it’s easy to limit what viewers can do.
 Simply take a look at the access settings for anyone with the link.
 This gives you complete control over who can see your video, as well as what they can do with it.

 In a lot of cases, you probably don’t want someone to see your personal copy of the video and want to send a separate copy for them to download independently.

 It’s a simple case of selecting up to 100 GB of files from your phone using the upload window in Dropbox Transfer, picking your options and copying a secure link to share wherever you like.
 The recipient will then be able to download a separate copy of the files.

 With Dropbox Transfer you’re in complete control of your files, too, and can stay up to date on their status:

 - Deliver copies to prevent unwanted edits

 - Control access with password protection

-- Set link expiration to encourage downloads
+- Set link expiry to encourage downloads

 - Confirm delivery with download notifications